Board Of Directors

 Alexis walked into Tierra Madre Horse Sanctuary in June 2009 when she was 17 years old, armed with the task of completing 100 hours of community service for a school project.
 The original plan was to get those hours done, learn some more about horses – her first love in life – then be done.
 By the end of her first day at Tierra Madre, however, she knew she was never going to leave.
 Five and a half years of volunteer and videography work for the ranch later, Alexis was appointed a ranch manager in October 2014 and the ranch director a few months later.
 In January 2017, she was appointed Tierra Madre’s executive director.
-During her time as director, in addition to ensuring the completion of day-to-day tasks that come with the smooth running of a ranch, she oversees volunteer training, fundraising and marketing efforts, social media, event planning, donor development, community outreach, program creation and development, and morning donut gatherings.
-Her favorite part of her job, however, is being responsible for the health and happiness of the horses.
+During her time as director, in addition to ensuring the completion of day-to-day tasks that come with the smooth running of a ranch, she oversaw volunteer training, fundraising and marketing efforts, social media, event planning, donor development, community outreach, program creation and development, and morning donut gatherings.
+Her favorite part of her job, however, was being responsible for the health and happiness of the horses.
 Alexis holds a bachelor’s degree in sustainability and a master’s in nonprofit leadership and management, both from Arizona State University.
-Far from being the lost, miserable teen she was on her first day, she credits the horses of Tierra Madre for making her step into the shoes of someone she never thought she could be.
-Alexis is still a volunteer but pursuing her next journey with her growing family.
-Additionally, she is the author of 'A Year With Angels' and 'Toward Sunrise,' both of which detail her life and experiences with the horses of Tierra Madre.
+Alexis is now a volunteer and sits on Tierra Madre’s board of directors where she oversees donor services and fundraising initiates.
+She is additionally the author of 'A Year With Angels' and 'Toward Sunrise,' both of which detail her life and experiences with the horses of Tierra Madre.
 On June 1, 2022, Alexis became our CEO, continuing a dream that began on her first day in 2009.